Scale Invariant Monte Carlo under Linear Function Approximation with Curvature based step-size: MAIN ALGORITHM AND ITS ANALYSIS

 \begin{proof} First note that $V_i's$ are upper-bounded.
 Thus the estimates for the hyperplanes are upper-bounded.
-Now, in a fully determined system, there is at least one, and at most $m\choose n$ intersection points in $\R^n$ of the m hyperplanes.
-Since each iteration brings us closer to at least one of these intersection points (by the Pythagoras theorem, as we are doing projections), and the intersection points are all bounded, the iterates are almost surely bounded \end{proof} \begin{propn} Let $h(\cdot)$ be the function which our update equation tracks asymptotically, then the unique globally asymptotically stable equilibrium point for the limiting o.d.e given by $\dot{w}(t) = h(w(t))$ is given as $w^M = \left[(\Phi^\tr N D N\Phi)^{-1}\Phi^\tr N D N\right] V$ \end{propn}
+Now, in a fully determined system, there is at least one, and at most $\binom{m}{n}$ intersection points in $\R^n$ of the m hyperplanes.
+Since each iteration brings us closer to at least one of these intersection points (by the Pythagoras theorem, as we are doing projections), and the intersection points are all bounded, the iterates are almost surely bounded \end{proof} \begin{propn} Let $h(\cdot)$ be the function which our update equation tracks asymptotically, then the unique globally asymptotically stable equilibrium point for the limiting o.d.e given by $\dot{w}(t) = h(w(t))$ is given as $w^* = \left[(\Phi^\tr N D N\Phi)^{-1}\Phi^\tr N D N\right] V$ \end{propn} \begin{proof} We show this in \hyperref[appendixSection:Convergence of Scale Invariant monte carlo without momentum]{appendix \ref{appendixSection:Convergence of Scale Invariant monte carlo without momentum}}. \end{proof} \begin{proof}[Proof of Theorem \ref{thm:convergence of monte carlo without momentum}] From \hyperref[propn:MonteCarloA1]{propositions \ref{propn:MonteCarloA1}}, \hyperref[propn:MonteCarlo A2 step size sequence satisfies properties]{ \ref{propn:MonteCarlo A2 step size sequence satisfies properties}}, \hyperref[propn:MonteCarloA3]{ \ref{propn:MonteCarloA3}}, \hyperref[propn:MonteCarloA4]{ \ref{propn:MonteCarloA4}}, we satisfy the assumptions A1-A4 required to show convergence of a stochastic approximation equation \cite{Borkar}.
+Based on \hyperref[propn:monte carlo unique stable equilibrium point]{proposition \ref{propn:monte carlo unique stable equilibrium point}} we converge to the unique globally asymptotically stable equilibrium point given by $w^* =\left[(\Phi^\tr N D N\Phi)^{-1}\Phi^\tr N D N\right] V$ \end{proof}